chinnucsk/langdev/README.markdown

-step one: deploying to heroku
+# step one: deploying to heroku

+ - no distributed erlang
+ - no remote shell to running instance